houga582/Johnson_M.S._Thesis_R_Scripts/README.md

 * Primary Task: Need to confirm linear mixed model used for Chapter 4 statistical analysis.

 # Description :thought_balloon:
-This GitHub repository contains annotated R scripts that code for all tables and figures contained in my M.S.
+This GitHub repository contains annotated R scripts that code for all statistical analyses, tables, and figures contained in my M.S.
 Thesis.
 The intent of this GitHub repository is to serve as a central location for all my R scripts.
-As I receive feedback on my tables and figures, I will commit coding changes **HERE**.
+As I receive feedback, I will commit coding changes **HERE**.
 The purpose is to retain my R code so I can:

-- Clarify and confirm any information contained in the exported tables and figures
+- Clarify and confirm any information
 - Return to my progress rather than having to recode from scratch
 - Be able to reproduce what I did upon request!